5jjCopter/EzWifibroadcast/Configuration-options.md

 5745, 5765, 5785, 5805, 5825

 2.3Ghz and 2.5-2.7Ghz band only works with Atheros cards.
-2.5-2.7Ghz is untested.
+Frequencies above 2512MHz are not recommended as the output power and sensitivity is greatly reduced, only useable for short-range applications.
 4.9Ghz band is only supported by CSL300Mbit Ralink 5572 dongles.
-Other Ralink cards may support these channels and also additional overlapping channels in the 5Ghz band, you may want to check with "iw list".
-Check your local regulations before using channels outside the 2.4Ghz band.
+Check your local regulations and laws before setting frequencies!

 ### FREQSCAN=
 Set to "Y" on the RX for auto-scanning.
 Frequency still has to be set on TX! **Feature might be buggy or not work at all!**